 All the machines are manufactured in accordance with the strict European safety regulations in force.

-To maintain these levels of safety in the longer term it would be helpful if the Service Centre works to this end by making appropriate checks every time there is the chance to do so.
+To maintain these levels of safety in the longer term, the Service Centres should work to this end by making appropriate checks every time there is the chance to do so.